 Write everything down that comes to mind.
 It doesn’t matter if you think the product will be a bestseller or not.
 Don’t skip this step, as it provides an important foundation for the next ones.

 Find Products to Sell Online Through Browsing Other Shops

 Back in the 1980s, Walmart’s founder Sam Walton was arrested for crawling around stores on his hands and knees.
 He later told a friend he was measuring the spaces between product shelves to determine how his competitors displayed their products.

 At the time, Walmart was making $400M+ in sales, but Walton knew that there was more he could earn – if only he could master the approaches his competitors were using to sell their products.

 When you browse other stores, look at their offerings, best selling lists, and promoted products.

 Many stores have a tremendous amount of data and employ entire departments to organize their sales and select their products.
 Use that information to your benefit.
 Browse a lot, and browse frequently.
-It’ll help you come up with the best products to dropship.
+It’ll help you find the perfect dropshipping products to sell online through your storefront.

-Here’s a link list of stores and resources you should look at regularly:
+Here’s a list of stores and resources you should look at regularly:

 - Amazon Best Sellers